 Deibert has published numerous articles, chapters, and books on issues related technology, media, and world politics.
 He was one of the authors of the landmark Tracking Ghostnet (2009) and the Shadows in the Cloud (2010) reports, which documented two separate major global cyber espionage networks, and the Great Cannon report, which documented a new offensive “cyber weapon” co-located with China’s Great Firewall.
 He is a co-editor of three major volumes with MIT Press: Access Denied: The practice and policy of Internet Filtering (2008), Access Controlled: The shaping of power, rights, and rule in cyberspace (2010), and Access Contested: Security, Identity, and Resistance in Asian Cyberspace (2011).
 He is the author of Parchment, Printing, and Hypermedia: Communications in World Order Transformation (New York: Columbia University Press, 1997), and Black Code: Inside the Battle for Cyberspace (Signal/McClelland & Stewart/Random House, 2013).

 Deibert presently serves on the editorial boards of the journals International Political Sociology, Security Dialogue, Explorations in Media Ecology, Review of Policy Research, Journal of Global Security Studies, and Astropolitics.
-He has served on the advisory boards of Access Now, Privacy International, and is currently on the advisory board of PEN Canada, the technical advisory groups of Amnesty International and Human Rights Watch, the Board of Directors of Open Effect, and the Steering Committee of the World Movement for Democracy.
+He has served on the advisory boards of Access Now, Privacy International, and is currently on the advisory boards of PEN Canada and the Design4Democracy Coalition, the technical advisory groups of Amnesty International and Human Rights Watch, and the Steering Committee of the World Movement for Democracy.

 Deibert was awarded the University of Toronto’s Outstanding Teaching Award (2002), the Northrop Frye Distinguished Teaching and Research Award (2002), the Carolyn Tuohy Award for Public Policy (2010), and the President’s Impact Award (2017).
 He was a Ford Foundation research scholar of information and communication technologies (2002-2004).
 He was named among Esquire Magazine’s “Best and Brightest List” of 2007, listed among SC Magazine’s 2010 top “IT Security Luminaries”, and in 2017 named one of the top “Humans of the Year” by VICE.
 Foreign Policy magazine named Deibert to its 2017 “Global (Re)Thinkers” list.